wp-plugins/cf-wod-posts/readme.txt

 I would love to hear any feedback you have regarding this WOD plugin.  *Help me make it even better* for the CrossFit community; please use the WordPress.org support forums to submit bug reports, feature requests, etc.

-Also, I blog about CrossFit and software and http://boxhacks.com.
-If you like the plug-in, please consider signing up for my email newsletter.
+Also, run a WordPress development business.
+If you like the plug-in, please consider signing up for my email newsletter or referring new clients my way!
+[Antym.com](http://antym.com)